USCGC Bittersweet

 USCGC Bittersweet (WLB 389) was a C or Iris-class 180-foot buoy tender of the United States Coast Guard.

-Built by the Zenith Dredge Company of Duluth, Minnesota, the ship was laid down on 16 September 1943, and launched on 11 November 1943.
-Commissioned on 11 May 1944, Bittersweet was assigned to the 17th Coast Guard District, and sailed for Alaska via the St. Lawrence River, the Panama Canal and San Francisco, arriving on 19 November 1944.
+Built by the Zenith Dredge Company of Duluth, Minnesota, the ship was laid down on 16 September 1943 and launched on 11 November 1943.

-Based at Kodiak, her primary mission was the performance of general aids to navigation (ATON) duties, but she also carried out numerous search and rescue operations, fought fires, delivered medical supplies, and enforced fishing laws.
+Career

-At the end of the war in September 1945, in addition continuing her ATON duties, Bittersweet was now charged with the performance of law enforcement duties.
-Kodiak remained the ship's homeport until 30 June 1964 when it changed to Ketchikan.
-She remained there until mid-1976 when the ship underwent major renovations at the Coast Guard Yard at Curtis Bay, Maryland.
+Following her commissioning on 11 May 1944, Bittersweet was based at Kodiak, Alaska.
+There she carried out numerous search and rescue operations, fought fires, delivered medical supplies, and enforced fishing laws.
+On the January 15, 1945 she departed to assist the Navy patrol craft YP-73 which had been reported aground near the Hanin Rocks.
+Upon arriving Bittersweet found YP-73 breaking up on a reef.
+Six crewmembers were rescued and transported to Kodiak.
+Bittersweet returned to the wreckage and recovered the bodies of nine missing sailors.

-Bittersweet was then stationed at Woods Hole, Massachusetts and used for ATON and icebreaking.
-In addition she took part in oil spill cleanup operations and also participated in the International Ice Patrol, collecting hydrographic and drift buoy data off the Grand Banks using a mobile laboratory.
+In late 1976 Bittersweet was transferred to Woods Hole, Massachusetts and used for aids to navigation (ATON) operations and icebreaking.
+In addition, she took part in oil spill cleanup operations following the grounding of the tanker Argo Merchant, and also participated in the International Ice Patrol.

-Bittersweet was decommissioned on 18 August 1997, and given to Estonia.
+Bittersweet was decommissioned on 18 August 1997 and transferred to Estonia.
 Renamed Valvas, the ship served in the Estonian Border Guard until it was decommissioned in July 2014 and given to the Estonian Maritime Museum.
 It is to become a museum ship.